TSBYT/UML/README.md

   Usage: Specifies rather to copy the output of the external console to a file (UML/log)

  ## Autoload
-  UML allows for a mod to be auto loaded if it is made to target a specific game, adding different features.
+  UML allows for a mod to be auto loaded if UML is shipped for a game as a package.
+Thus the autoload mod is not present in UML/mods/
   The mod is created like any other mod, and treated like any other mod, except it has to be placed as UML/autoload.dll UML will only attempt to load this mod if it is present as UML/autoload.dll Recommended GUID is `autoload`.
 Author and Version are recommended empty.